- Program Coordinator: Hassan Peyravi | firstname.lastname@example.org | 330-672-9047

 - Kent Campus

-- Master's degree in computer science (or closely related field) from an accredited college or university for unconditional admission
+- Bachelor's degree in computer science (or closely related field) from an accredited college or university1

 - Official transcript(s)